 If they do not take out private health insurance, they pay a tax penalty called the Medicare Levy Surcharge:

 Some under-31-year-olds take out private health insurance to avoid paying a lifetime health cover loading which takes effect by July 1 following their 31st birthday.
-If they take out private health insurance after the age of 30, they pay an extra 2% for every year delay.
+If they take out private health insurance after turning 31*, they pay an extra 2% for every year delay.

 People also take out private health insurance to access subsidies for allied health services such as visits to the dentists and the cost of glasses, which are not covered under Medicare.